-All incoming students whether they are first year or transfer students are expected to take three on-line courses through Everfi: an alcohol education course called, AlcoholEdu, a Prescription Drug Awareness course, and a course on Sexual Assault Training.
-These courses are given prior to the students' arrival on campus with a follow-up portion of the AlcoholEdu course given six weeks into the semester.
-In addition, incoming students attend a program during Fall Gateways that reinforces the education that was provided in the online courses regarding risk reduction in student substance use as well as emphasizes social norms data and alternative events, groups, and resources for students who choose to be substance free or are in recovery.
+In addition, incoming students attend a program facilitated by the Office of Student Wellness Education and the SWEET Peer Education Group (focus on substance use) during Fall Orientation.
+The program reinforces the education that was provided in the online courses regarding risk reduction in student substance use as well as emphasizes social norms data and alternative events, groups, and resources for students who choose to be substance free or are in recovery.
 Students may access alcohol and drug educational information, counseling, and referral through a variety of offices on campus.
-These include the Office of Student Wellness Education https://www.holycross.edu/health-wellness-and-access/student-wellness-education, the Counseling Center, Health Services and the Chaplains' Office.
+These include the Office of Student Wellness Education, the Counseling Center, Health Services and the Chaplains' Office.

 The Office of Student Wellness Education presents additional programs to the campus wide community throughout the academic year.
-These include Alcohol Awareness Week, campus speakers, a 21st birthday card initiative, and participation in the National Alcohol Screening Day.
+These include Alcohol Awareness Week, campus speakers, a 21st birthday card initiative, substance free community programming, and weekly recovery meeting.
 Other alcohol education occurs, when the director presents training and workshops to a variety of campus groups including: Orientation Leaders, Resident Assistants, and athletic teams.
 For students who have violated the College alcohol policy, educational meetings are a component of the college sanctioning procedure.
 Students who have violated the college alcohol and drug policy may be required to meet with a professional member from the office, for an educational meeting.
 Students who have required hospitalization due to alcohol intoxication are required to meet with the office staff for BASICS or CASICS, (Brief Alcohol/Cannabis Screening and Intervention for College Students), or are referred to on or off-campus resources.